elioamicarelli/ECAV_data_quality/README.md

 - 1_ECAV08016_Strategy.
 This document outlines a strategy to assess the coders’ performances and the data quality for the ECAV project.

 - 2_ECAV09016_identification.
-This document describes the methodology adopted and presents the statistical results regarding the assessment of the coders' identifincation performances.
+This document describes the methodology adopted and presents the statistical results regarding the assessment of the coders' identification performances.

 - 3_ECAV10016_reliability_and_validity.
 This document presents the methodology adopted and the statistical results for coders' reliability and validity performances.